We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 In the premium travel rewards card sector, one of the most lucrative benefits is an annual travel credit.
 The Chase Sapphire Reserve has a $300 travel credit that effectively reduces the annual fee from $450 to $150 once redeemed.
-Although the purchase rewards are great (3% bonus on travel & dining), Reserve cardholders can further reduce the annual fee as the Global Entry application fee is reimbursed and cardholders have free access to Priority Pass Select airport lounges.
+Although the purchase rewards are great (3% bonus on dining and 3X points on travel immediately after earning your $300 travel credit), Reserve cardholders can further reduce the annual fee as the Global Entry application fee is reimbursed and cardholders have free access to Priority Pass Select airport lounges.

 Credit card benefits are a little trickier to use than rewards.
 You earn rewards on every purchase, but benefits are normally capped on an annual basis.
 Despite the finite usability of rewards, they alone can be more valuable than the annual fee when used.